 And another ghost, “The White Lady” known as the Lady of Glamis, is believed to be Lady Campbell who has been haunting Glamis Castle for hundreds of years.

 Another story relates to a neighbouring aristocratic family, the Ogilvies, who arrived at Glamis in 1486, begging for protection from their enemies, the Lindsays.
 They were shown to a chamber under the castle and left without food or water for over a month.

 Secret chambers have always been associated with Glamis, and they say that if you count the windows on the outside, and compare them with the windows on the inside, there will be two windows short, implying there’s at least one secret room.

 The Castle was opened to the public in 1950 and it is available for corporate events, wedding receptions and private parties.
 Visitors to Glamis Castle will be impressed with the entire estate, comprising over 13,500 acres of farmland, commercial woodland, and much of Glamis, which is a nice little village about five miles from Forfar.

 The escorted tour will take you round the luxurious apartments, the crypt, the private chapel with painted ceiling, and the sitting room used by the Queen Mother.

-There’s also a tea room in the Castle, and part of the gardens and grounds are open to the public from March – December, from 10 am to 6 pm.
+After your tour you can relax in the tea room, and take a stroll in parts of the gardens and grounds, open to the public from March – December, from 10 am to 6 pm.

-Glamis Castle (pronounced “Glams”) may have more strange and ghostly tales attached to it than any other castle in Scotland, and it is definitely worth a visit.
+Glamis Castle (pronounced “Glams”) may have more strange and ghostly tales attached to it than any other castle in Scotland, but regardless, it is definitely worth a visit.